itsAkkil/Next24-intern-Projects/House-Price-Prediction/readme.md

 # House Price Prediction

-#Problem Statement : To predict meadin house pricing
+#Problem Statement : To predict houses price.

 # Model used : Its a Regression problem
                 Liner Regression is used